-1. Nothing New on Race Day
+1. Nothing New On Race Day

-2. Midrun Fuel is a Must
+2. Don't Dismiss Midrun Fuel

 Maybe you got by on a few long runs without refueling (tsk! tsk!), but over the course of 26.2 miles, your body will not be able to propel you forward without fueling every 30 to 45 minutes after the first hour.
-It’s better to have a little extra nutrition stowed away than to not enough and hit the dreaded wall hard.
-As noted above, start experimenting with different fuel sources—everything from gels and gummies to whole foods like candy—during your training, so you know what will work for your stomach on race day.

 3. It’s All About Timing